 Buying a Home

-I. Determine Your Price Range and Get Pre-Qualified
+Determine Your Price Range and Get Pre-Qualified

 Find Your Dream Home

 At NC Realty Solutions, we are dedicated to helping you find the right home for you and your family.
 Don't spend hours searching all the websites out there on your own!
 If you are not working with another Realtor, we can set you up on your own private search engine that will allow you to search the local MLS in "real time."
 There are many websites out there that advertise homes for sale.
-Not many of them are capable of keeping you in touch with the static market.
+Not all of them are capable of keeping you in touch with the static market.
 Our search engine will allow you to keep track of homes that fit your criteria.
 Once your search is set up, you will be notified by email when a new listing comes on the market, photos are updated, or if it has a price reduction or goes under contract.
-This can save you hours of searching on your own, while also allowing you to be first in viewing homes as they come on the market!
+This can save you hours of searching on your own, while also allowing you to be first in viewing homes as they come on the market.

-Again: Hire a Buyer's Agent!
+Submit an Offer to Purchase/NegotiationsAgain: Hire a Buyer's Agent!
 Do not attempt to navigate this difficult process on your own.
 A professional, experienced agent knows the market, the ever-changing forms and addenda that are required, and they can prepare you for any potential obstacles that you may face.
-Before you write the offer, your Buyer's Agent will show you what the fair market value is of similar homes to the one you are considering.
-In addition, they will review with you what the Due Diligence fee and process is, as well as the role of Earnest Money.
-They will review and explain all disclosures associated with the property and the neighborhood.
-They can investigate utility companies, schools and nearby amenities before you write the offer, saving you time and money in your decision to purchase the home.
+Before you write the offer, as your Buyer's Agent, we will show you what the fair market value is of similar homes to the one you are considering.
+In addition we will review and explain all disclosures associated with the property and the neighborhood.
+Everything you need to write an offer on the home you are considering.
 Once the Offer to Purchase and Contract is submitted to the seller, the negotiations begin.
-You already knew what the seller wanted for their home.
-They put it in MLS.
-Your offer tells the seller what you are willing to pay for their home and under what conditions.
-Very few offers are simply accepted as written.
-Be prepared to give and take.
-What is important to you may be a flexible point for the seller and vice-versa.
-Keep in mind that you both have the same goal: they want to sell you their house and you want to buy it.
-Your agent will work to negotiate on your behalf and get you the best deal they can.
+We will work to negotiate on your behalf and get you the best deal we can.
 Only you can decide if the terms are acceptable.

 Due Diligence to Close